-- The total amount you owe each month for all the student loans you received is 20 percent or more of your total monthly gross income (additional conditions apply).
+- The total amount you owe each month for all the student loans you received is 20% or more of your total monthly gross income (additional conditions apply).

 - You are serving in a national service position for which you received a national service award.

-- You are performing teaching service that would qualify for teacher loan forgiveness.
+- You are performing a teaching service that would qualify for teacher loan forgiveness.

 - You qualify for partial repayment of your loans under the U.S. Department of Defense Student Loan Repayment Program.

 - You are a member of the National Guard and have been activated by a governor, but you are not eligible for a military deferment.